bdslab-upv/dashi/README.md

 Dataset shift analysis and characterization in python
 ## What is `dashi`?
-`dashi` is a Python library designed to **analyze and characterize temporal and multi-source dataset shifts**.
-It provides robust tools for both **supervised and unsupervised evaluation of dataset shifts,** empowering users to detect, understand, and address changes in data distributions with confidence.
+`dashi` is a Python library for **analyzing and characterizing temporal and multi-source dataset shifts**.
+It offers **unsupervised and supervised tools** for quantifying and visualizing covariate, concept, and prior shifts, supporting trustworthy artificial intelligence development and evaluation.

 ### Key Features:

-- **Supervised Characterization:**
+- **Shift scope:**
-Enables users to create classification or regression models using Random Forests trained on batched data (temporal or multi-source).
-This allows for the detailed analysis of how dataset shifts impact model performance, helping to pinpoint areas of potential degradation.
+  -Temporal: (implies an order)
+  -Source/domain: (does not imply an order)

+- **Types of dataset shifts:**
+  -Covariate:
+  -Prior:
+  -Concept:

-- **Unsupervised Characterization:**
+- **Unsupervised approach:**
-Facilitates the identification of temporal dataset shifts by projecting and visualizing data dissimilarities across time.
+Facilitates the delineation and characterization of dataset shifts in a model-agnostic manner by analysing the data covariate and outcome-conditional statistical distributions, by projecting and visualizing data dissimilarities across time or sources.
 This process involves:
   - Estimating data statistical distributions over time.
   - Projecting these distributions onto non-parametric statistical manifolds.
 These projections reveal patterns of latent temporal variability in the data, uncovering hidden trends and shifts.

+- **Supervised approach:**
+Enables users to create classification or regression models using Random Forests trained on batched data (temporal or multi-source).
+This allows for the detailed analysis of how dataset shifts impact model performance, helping to pinpoint areas of potential degradation.

 ### Visualization Tools:
 To aid exploration and interpretation of dataset shifts, `dashi` includes visual analytics features such as: